skodjet/Smash-VODs-Finder/README.md

 # Smash-VODs-Finder

+UPDATE JANUARY 2023:
+The program now pulls from VGBootCamp's videos on Youtube (https://www.youtube.com/@vgbootcamp) using the Youtube API.
+This gives a more comprehensive list of tournament sets, with about 20,000.
+However, the GUI does not work with the updated list of videos yet, as the SQL database is still under construction.
+Stay tuned for updates!

 A program that extracts video titles and links of Super Smash Bros.
 Ultimate tournament matches from text files with java swing as a GUI.